haberdashPI/Weber.jl/docs/src/trial_guide.md

 Watcher moments are used to respond to events.
 Often, watcher moments need not directly defined, and the higher level [`response`](@ref) method may be used.

 As long as a watcher moment is active it occurs any time an event is triggered.
-A watcher moment becomes active at the start of the preceeding moment, or at the start of a trial (if it's the first moment in a trial).
+A watcher moment becomes active at the start of the preceding moment, or at the start of a trial (if it's the first moment in a trial).
 This latter form is most common, since generally one wishes to listen to all events during a trial.
 A watcher moments is simply a function that takes one argument, the event to be processed.

-If the watcher is the first moment in a trial, a convienient `do` block syntax is possible.
+If the watcher is the first moment in a trial, a convenient `do` block syntax is possible.

 ```julia
 message = visual("You hit spacebar!")